intershop/intershop-pwa/docs/concepts/search-engine-optimization.md

 ## Page Metadata

-The PWA uses the [Meta service](https://angular.io/api/platform-browser/Meta) for setting tags for title, meta description, robots, canonical links, and open graph infos in page headers.
+The PWA uses the [Meta service](https://angular.io/api/platform-browser/Meta) for setting tags for title, meta description, robots, canonical links, and open graph information in the page headers.
+For the resource descriptions meta data we use the [Open Graph protocol](https://ogp.me/).

 Meta information can be added to the routing in form of the data property `meta`.
 Have a look at [`app-routing.module`](../../src/app/pages/app-routing.module.ts) for examples.